 Rangers' Connor Sadzeck: Slated to open Friday

-Sadzeck will serve as the opener for Friday's game against the Padres, Evan Grant of The Dallas Morning News reports.
+Sadzeck will serve as the opener for Friday's game against the Mariners.

-Sadzeck is expected to toss the customary 1-to-2 frames before Yohander Mendez takes over in relief.
-Sadzeck has made five appearances for the Rangers this season, tossing 3.1 scoreless innings while punching out two.
+Sadzeck hasn't allowed a run through eight appearances since joining the Rangers at the beginning of September, striking out five batters across 6.1 innings during that stretch.
+He figures to pitch one or two innings before giving way to long-reliever Ariel Jurado.

 More News